-Round-specific variables are provided that indicate which TRICARE plan the person was covered by for each round of 2016.
-These variables indicate whether the person was covered by TRICARE Standard (TRIST31/42/16X), TRICARE Prime (TRIPR31/42/16X), TRICARE Extra (TRIEX31/42/16X), and TRICARE for Life (TRILI31/42/16X).
+Round-specific variables are provided that indicate which TRICARE plan the person was covered by for each round of 2017.
+These variables indicate whether the person was covered by TRICARE Standard (TRIST31/42/17X), TRICARE Prime (TRIPR31/42/17X), TRICARE Extra (TRIEX31/42/17X), and TRICARE for Life (TRILI31/42/17X).
 Beginning in Panel 9 Rounds 4 and 5/Panel 10 Rounds 1 through 3, CHAMPVA was added to the list of TRICARE/CHAMPVA Plans collected in the instrument.
-Therefore, the variables TRICH42/16X were created.
-The "31"

-version of this variable was constructed starting in 2006.
-It should be noted that the TRICARE Plan information was elicited from a pick-list, code-all-that-apply question that asked which type of TRICARE plan the person obtained.
-It should also be noted that the TRICARE plan question was asked at the RU-level, that is, if any person in the RU reported coverage under TRICARE, a follow-up question was asked to determine which TRICARE plan anyone in the RU was covered by.
-After indicating the specific TRICARE plan or plans for the RU, a second question was asked to determine who in the RU was covered by TRICARE.
+Therefore, the variables TRICH42/17X were created.
+The "31" version of this variable was constructed starting in 2006.
+Beginning in Panel 21 Round 5/Panel 22 Round 3, TRICARE plan information was elicited from a pick-list, code-all-that-apply question that asked the specific type of TRICARE plan for each person who reported TRICARE coverage.
+Person-level TRICARE plan type questions differed from the previous method of asking TRICARE plan type at the RU-level.
 In each round, each TRICARE Plan variable has five possible values: